How to Choose the Best Brewing Method for You

 What's the difference?
 French Press is an immersion brew method, meaning coffee grounds are fully immersed in water and then strained using a metal filter.
 Metal filters allow oils and non-dissolved coffee particles to pass into the cup.
 As a result, the texture of French Press coffee is heavy, silky, and dense.

 Who's it ideal for?
 Technique is basic, and the only variable to consider is whether or not to stir the grounds.
-(We recommend that you do.)
+(I typically do.)
 Otherwise, French Press is accessible to anyone, and is particularly excellent for people who love their coffee with breakfast, as the French Press doubles as a serving carafe and comes in a variety of sizes.

 What's the difference?
 AeroPress is great for its versatility and creativity.
 It is an immersion brewing style (like French Press) and uses paper filters (like pour over), so the texture of an AeroPress is delicate and silky.
 The grind size tends to be finer, more powdery, approaching espresso fineness, which often means the brew time is as fast as 1 minute.
 AeroPress is the Swiss army knife of brew methods.